mydana/CircuitPython_DMX_Transmitter/README.rst

 * `Any RP2040 CircuitPython board.
 I used the Adafruit KB2040
   <https://www.adafruit.com/product/5302>`_ (Product ID: <5302>)

+* I suppose a RP2350 CircuitPython might work, but haven't tested one yet.

 * An isolated RS485 line driver.
 I used a Digilent PmodRS485.

 **Software and Dependencies:**